Data-Driven Predictions for Dark Photon and Millicharged Particle Production: Normalizing Flow Training

 \section{Normalizing Flow Training}

 In this appendix we discuss the details of our normalizing flow model training and hyperparameter selection.
-Our dataset was normalized before training through scaling by the standard deviation and subtraction of the mean.
+Before training, our dataset was log-transformed and standardized by subtracting the mean and dividing by the standard deviation.
 We trained our model using the \texttt{ADAM} algorithm~\cite{kingma2014adam} for 500 epochs in batches of 1024 points, a learning rate of $10^{-3}$ and an optimizer weight decay of $10^{-5}$.
 In each epoch $5\times 10^{4}$ data points are randomly drawn from our data set for the model to train on.

 Normalizing flow model hyperparameters were chosen by performing a systematic scan over the number of flow steps, hidden layers and features.
 The mean KL divergence was then computed for each set of hyperparameters over 100 different seed values, so that model-generated data was varied for each KL calculation.
+KL divergence calculations used $k=2$ nearest neighbours for the density approximation.
 Since a range of values were found to provide a low mean KL divergence between model-generated points and the data, the final hyperparameter values were chosen to minimize architectural complexity and the number of tunable parameters within the NF transformation.
+Hyperparameter scans were performed on data without the combinatorial background.
+All plots in this appendix used data with background contribution.

-The data set was $10^8$ points, with $10^6$ points used for plots within the main text, while the full data set was used for appendix figures.
+The data set was $10^6$ points generated from $10^8$ \pythia events, with $10^5$ points used for plots within the main text, while the full data set was used for appendix figures.
 The data set was split with 80\% used for training and 20\% for validation.
-Since past works have shown test data should be at least the same size as training data~\cite{Coccaro_2024}, another set of $10^8$ points was used for testing model results and KL divergence calculations.
+Since past works have shown test data should be at least the same size as training data~\cite{Coccaro_2024}, another set of $10^6$ points was used for testing model results and KL divergence calculations.
 The training loss was taken as the mean negative log likelihood over all batches of the training data per epoch.
 The validation loss was calculated once per epoch as the negative log likelihood of the full set of the validation data.
 A typical set of loss curves as a function of training epoch is shown in \cref{fig:losses}, showing good convergence and absence of overfitting (which would be indicated by an increase in only the validation loss).